Common ISA Myths That May Be Holding You Back

 #9 You can’t take your money out

-There are many ISA schemes with lock-in periods that will penalise savers for taking money out early.
+Many ISA schemes with lock-in periods will penalise savers for taking money out early.
 But, you can take your money out whenever you want, whether this is to transfer into a new ISA or withdraw for cash.

 But you should be made aware withdrawing can bring charges depending on your provider.
 Before withdrawing, you should speak to your provider in case you incur any penalty charges.